w3reality/three-geo/README.rst

 ===================

 **three-geo** is a three.js based geographic visualization library.
-Using three-geo, now we can build satellite-textured 3D terrain models in near real-time by simply specifying GPS coordinates anywhere on the globe!!
+Using three-geo, we can build satellite-textured 3D terrain models in near real-time by simply specifying GPS coordinates anywhere on the globe.

-Credits: this library has been made possible with many OSS geographic libraries (such as @mapbox/*, @turf/*, d3) and the Mapbox tile API.
+Credits: this library has been made possible by many OSS geographic libraries (such as @mapbox/\*, @turf/\*, d3) in npm, and the Mapbox tile API.

 Demo
 ----

-As a demo application of the three-geo library, we introduce examples/geo-viewer (`live <https://w3reality.github.io/three-geo/examples/geo-viewer/io/index.html>`__ | `source code <https://github.com/w3reality/three-geo/tree/master/examples/geo-viewer>`__).
+As a demo application of the three-geo library, we introduce **examples/geo-viewer** (`live <https://w3reality.github.io/three-geo/examples/geo-viewer/io/index.html>`__ | `source code <https://github.com/w3reality/three-geo/tree/master/examples/geo-viewer>`__).

 This app supports features such as 1) on-demand 3D terrain generation, 2) camera syncing with Leaflet, 3) terrain interaction and measurement, 4) auto camera orbiting, etc.